sourabhxyz/MuftEducation.in/docs/upsc/mathematics_optional/algebra/homo.md

 ---
 id: homo
-title: Group Homomorphisms and Class Equation
+title: Group Homomorphisms and Sylow's Theorems
-sidebar_label: Group Homomorphisms and Class Equation
+sidebar_label: Group Homomorphisms and Sylow's Theorems
 ---

 When defining a homomorphism from a group in which there are